-OBJECTIVES PERFORMANCE MEASURES Provide and promote safe collection, disposal, and recycling of a City Household Hazardous Waste (HHW), E-waste, and Universal E-waste Collection Program.
+OBJECTIVES PERFORMANCE MEASURES Provide and promote safe collection, disposal, and recycling of a City Household Hazardous Waste (HHW), and E-waste.
 Conduct Annual Household and Household Hazardous Waste collection event.
 (April).
 Present options to expand Household Hazardous Waste collection service in Carpinteria.
-Advertise ABOP, E-Waste, and HHW collection events monthly.
+Advertise ABOP, E-Waste, and HHW collection events monthly via the Coastal View Newspaper and the City's social media pages.
 Continue to update and distribute educational materials targeting restaurants, automotive and other businesses, as well as residents and construction and demolition specialists.
-Relocate and replace the ABOP containment building and relocate the Used Oil Recycling Center Purchase a new ABOP storage container.
-Relocate ABOP storage, electronic waste storage, and Used Oil Recycling Center to west side of City Hall, adjacent to the Public Works building.
-Work with waste haulers and other departments to enforce the 65 % diversion requirement for construction and demolition projects.
+Relocate the Used Oil Recycling Center.
+Reorganize ABOP storage and electronic waste storage, and relocate Used Oil Recycling Center to west side of City Hall, adjacent to the Public Works building.
+Work with waste haulers and other departments to enforce the 65% diversion requirement for construction and demolition projects.
 Use building and dumpster permits to better track roll-off diversion rates from individual projects.
 Require all applicants to submit a waste management summary upon completion of project certifying the diversion goals have been met.
 Prepare and submit Progress Reports of City's Recycling Program to State Agencies.
 Submit an annual Form 303 report to the California Integrated Waste Management Board the first week of October each year.
 Prepare and submit an Annual Report on the City's Diversion Rate.
-Multi-Jurisdictional Coordination.
+Work with waste haulers, local jurisdictions, and other local organizations to comply with State Organics requirements.
+Work with waste haulers to increase enrollment in the food waste diversion program.
+Continue participating with Santa Barbara County Food Rescue to divert usable food to organizations for distribution.
+Renew Marborg Roll-Off Franchise Agreement.
+Submit to City Council for approval.
+Execute Street Sweeping Services Contract.
+Submit to City Council for approval.
+Regional Disaster Debris Management Plan.
+Collaborate with other local jurisdictions and the selected consultant to draft a Regional Disaster Debris Management Plan.
+Submit to City Council for adoption. ◆ Multi-Jurisdictional Coordination.
 Continue ongoing coordination with the Santa Barbara County by attending the Local Solid Waste Task Force (LTF) meetings quarterly.
 Coordinate with other South Santa Barbara County agencies to develop and distribute clear and informative education materials.